chazzka/clanekforest/clanek.md

 Figure X shows the first two decisions of the Isolation Forest algorithm provided a priory data points (marked red in left corner).
 First, the dimension X and split point approx. around value 20 is chosen, orphaning most of the observations on the left side.
 In the second decision, dimension Y was chosen, cracking the area on the right in two parts.
+As we can see, the theoretical novel observations $y$ get assigned the same $path length$ as a priory known, non-novel regular observations.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines.svg)
-> Figure X vanilla Isolation Forest with novelty points.
+> Figure X standard Isolation Forest with novelty points.

- - [ ] TODO:  blabla tady pokračujeme že možná nějaký obrázek jak to funguje že neustále se zmenšuje ten frame, to nám vlastně zapříčiní že 100,100 je stjeně novelty jako 1000,1000.

  - [ ] TODO: tady popíšeme naši isolation servisku